MinLee0210/B2M-BuildMyMusle/README.md

     python main.py
 ```

-## Roadmap
+## 🛤 Roadmap

-The project is still on the go 🛤.
+To be honest, this is the prototype.
+The project is still on the go.
 However, we are planning to:

 + 👉 Hosting the API so that everyone can use it freely.
 + 👉 Personalizing plans for each user (RAG, etc.).